 The title of Dr. Serin Seckin’s poster is “Preoperative serum anti-mullerian hormone levels in women with ovarian endometriosis compared to women with peritoneal endometriosis”.

-Serin I Seckin, MD1, Tamer A Seckin, MD2 and Karli Provost Goldstein, DO2, (1)Icahn School of Medicine at Mount Sinai West/St. Luke’s, New York, NY, (2)Lenox Hill Hospital/Northwell Health System, New York, NY.
+Serin I Seckin, MD1, Tamer A Seckin, MD2, DO2, (1)Icahn School of Medicine at Mount Sinai West/St. Luke’s, New York, NY, (2)Lenox Hill Hospital/Northwell Health System, New York, NY.

 Anti-Mullerian hormone (AMH) is an important serum marker to gauge ovarian reserve and predicted response to number of oocytes retrieved after ovarian stimulation.
 Patients who have ovarian involvement of endometriosis have clinically demonstrated lower baseline AMH levels.
 Whether or not patients with peritoneal endometriosis only have lower baseline AMH levels has not been established.
 Our aim is to investigate preoperative baseline AMH levels in women who have ovarian endometriosis versus women who have peritoneal endometriosis without ovarian involvement.